yaorong0921/CUB-GHA/README.md

    `python generate_heatmap.py --single_fixation --CUB_dir_path <path_to_CUB> --CUB_GHA_save_path <path_to_save_CUB_GHA> --gaze_file_path ./Fixation.txt`

 	![](./examples/single.jpg)

+     Fixation belonging to one image will be saved under a directory named with its index.

+     More settings can be found in the comments in the script.

-    *Please note that the fixation duration will not effect the fixation heatmaps.*
+    *Please note that the fixation duration will not effect the fixation heatmaps in this mode.*

 If you use this dataset in your research, please cite
 ```